Bangkok Temples Wat Arun and Wat Pho – Guided Walking Tour

 Get your booking confirmed instantly

-English and Thai-speaking tour guide
+Access to an English and Thai-speaking guide for the tour

-A bottle of drinking water
+Ticket includes one bottle of drinking water during the tour

-Professional hairstylists (as per option selected)
+Return service with professional hairstylists on-site (as per option selected)

 Tour guide explaining Wat Pho temple details to a group of visitors in Bangkok.